pbp66/simple-scheduler/README.md

 - Subject: Repository - Question/Issue
 - Body: Summarize the issue with a brief description for the first paragraph.
 Additional paragraphs can be used for a long description, if needed.
 Include any errors when using this project
-- Signature: Please leave an email address so that any updates are sent get back to you.
+- Signature: Please leave an email address so that any updates sent get back to you.